 Teams will exchange boats after odd races of the series unless otherwise agreed by both teams.

-Further matches of the series will not be sailed once the first team scores the points required for that stage.
+Further races of the series will not be sailed once the first team scores the points required for that stage.

 The event will consist of the following stages: